adriendoerig/Capsule-networks-as-recurrent-models-of-grouping-and-segmentation/project1/README.md

 * Skimage 0.14.0

 ## *parameters.py*
 This file contains most of the parameters used for running the code.
-It is recommended to get familiar and check the parameters (such as the data paths, the stimulus parameters, and the network parameters) before executing the code.
+It is recommended to get familiar and check the parameters (such as the network architecture to use, the data paths, the stimulus parameters, and the network parameters) before executing the code.

 ## Running the code
 If you are running the code for the first time, create the datasets used for training and testing by running